meritissimo1/minishell/README.md

 # minishell
-This project is about creating a simple shell
+This project is about creating a simple shell like bash or zsh

 ## Contributors